So You Want To Sell Online?

 - Taxation.
 How will you tax the order?
 Will it be based on the state where the buyer is located or the state where your company is based?
 What about overseas orders?
 Will you even bother with international orders initially?

-Planning ahead means a better chance at a successful online selling experience.
+Planning ahead means you have a better chance at creating a successful online selling site.

-Aliza Sherman is an entrepreneur and author of Cybergrrl: A Woman's Guide to the World Wide Web (Ballantine Books).
-She is currently working on her next book and new company.